UR-DataScience/electric-book/book/text/chapter_07.md

 **Fundamental Operations on a One-dimensional Array:**

-Now let\'s look at how to access individual components of an array.
+Now let's look at how to access individual components of an array.
 The syntax template for accessing an array component is

 > **ArrayName**[ IndexExpression ]